book/dumbbackup/README.md

 ### Example

-Assuming the following backups have been saved for a given host:
+Assuming the following backups have been saved for a given host, and none have been cleaned up yet:

     2019-10-11 2019-11-13 2019-11-28 2019-11-29 2019-12-02 2020-01-07
     2020-02-01 2020-02-19 2020-03-09 2020-04-01 2020-05-01 2020-06-08